Large reactor shuts down again – but with moderate price impact

 "No, there shouldn't be any major danger," he writes in a comment to TT.

 But the mild weather is also affecting hydropower in the north.
-The ice-making process is taking longer, which means that hydropower production will be at a low level for a while.
+The ice-making process is taking longer, which means that hydropower production will be at a low level for some time.

-So slightly higher electricity prices than usual will still be a result of less hydropower and for a period two nuclear reactors being off the grid, according to Sigvardsson.
+So slightly higher electricity prices than usual will still be a result of less hydropower and two nuclear reactors being off the grid for a period, according to Sigvardsson.

 On Tuesday, the price on the Nord Pool electricity exchange is at a relatively normal 75–80 öre/kWh on average over the course of the day throughout Sweden.